 The necessity to reduce emissions and the increased relevance of sustainability in business strategy have fostered the growth of carbon markets.

 After the implementation of the Paris Agreement’s Art.
-6, the VCM has grown rapidly reaching $2 bn in value in 2021 (four times its value in 2020) and, according to a BCG insight, it is expected to reach between $10 billion and $40 by 2030.
+6, the VCM has grown rapidly reaching $2 bn in value in 2021 (four times its value in 2020) and, according to an Insight from BCG, it is expected to reach between $10 billion and $40 by 2030.
 The expansion of voluntary carbon markets and the increasing use of carbon pricing instruments around the world is leading many companies to put efforts into cutting their emissions, leading to improvement in resource use, energy, and process efficiency as well as catalyzing funds to projects that enhance climate and society.

 To analyze and better understand carbon pricing initiatives, the World Bank has developed an interactive dashboard for carbon pricing.